pyepye/django-magiclink/README.md

 # This means if the form has 3 fields and the user will need to make more than
 # 3 seconds to fill out a form.
 MAGICLINK_ANTISPAM_FIELD_TIME = 1

+# Override the login verify address.
+You must inherit from Magiclink LoginVerify
+# view.
+See Manual usage for more details
+MAGICLINK_LOGIN_VERIFY_URL = 'magiclink:login_verify'
 ```